 What is Payday Super?

-[Updated 23 April 2026]
+[Updated 20 May 2026]

 Note: The relevant legislation passed both houses of parliament on 4 November 2025.
 The ATO website will contain the most current information regarding Payday Superannuation and at their request we link to that information, rather than republish.

 With a commencement date of 1 July 2026, Payday Superannuation is an initiative to reduce unpaid super and ensure employees' superannuation accounts receive contributions in a timely fashion.
 The legislation passed the Australian parliament on 4 November 2025.
 Payday Superannuation will require superannuation to be paid at the same time as regular salary or wages, instead of the current quarterly requirements.
-Further, super contributions must hit member accounts within 7 business days of pay date, and super funds have 3 days to match the funds to members where auto matching fails.
+Further, super contributions must hit member super funds within 7 business days of pay date, and super funds have 3 days to match the funds to members where auto matching fails.

 Unlike other recent initiatives, there is no scope for Payday Super deferrals.
 The ATO will work with employers on compliance issues before jumping straight to penalties, unless the breaches are deliberate.
 The ATO has published these guidelines regarding their compliance approach.